 Wrong!
-Pick an egg that’s at least 70% cocoa.
+In a pinch, pick an egg that’s at least 70% cocoa.
 Most 70% cocoa chocolate is dairy-free (but make sure you check the ingredients on the back of your egg).
 Or let Animals Australia pick an egg for you, with this dairy-free Easter guide.
+Peta also has a list of delicious vegan Easter chocolate for you to hunt down.
 You can even make your own!

 Make sure your chocolate is palm oil free or uses sustainable palm oil!

-According to Planet Ark, “the simplest thing you can do to minimise any harm is to choose chocolate products that either use 100% Certified Sustainable Palm Oil (CSPO) or that are palm oil free.”
+Most of us know that palm oil is bad news for people, the planet, and especially animals.
+One of the simplest thing you can do to minimise harm this Easter is to choose chocolate products that either use 100% Certified Sustainable Palm Oil (CSPO) or that are palm oil free.
 Brands which use unsustainable palm oil are causing damage to otherwise pristine environments in South East Asia.

 Here’s a great list of palm oil free and CSPO chocolate.